intv8/partic11e.github.io/common/@latest/api/_types/OperationType/info.md

-A type representing the string-literals of IntegerEleven recognized types of system operations.
+A type representing the string-literals of integer11 recognized types of system operations.

 See also [OperationEnum](constants?id=operationenum).